Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/visualization-tutorials/simple-charts.md

     relationship between your variables or the overall direction your information is taking.
-There are several algorithms, also known as regressions, which you can apply to your charts; you can select them within the *Chart Trendline* dropdown.
+There are several algorithms, also known as regressions, which you can apply to your charts; you can select them within the *Chart Trendline* drop-down.

   - **Axis Configuration**: the axis configuration lets you configure the minimum and maximum values for your charts.
 The minimum value is